s12chung/poke_js/README.md

 	});
 })();
 ```

+`APP.define()` extends or creates the namespace `APP.demos`
+and returns it.
+This allows me to access `APP.demos` through
+the `demos` variable.

+You can also use the traditional hash
+namespacing shown in the [Setup your namespace](https://github.com/s12chung/poke_js#setup-your-namespace) section.

 ### HTML
 So if a `html` request is sent to `demos#edit`, `APP.demos.html.edit` is called with the HTML view rendering.